-Bay Atlantic University is a member institution of BAU Global, a network of higher education institutions and academic centers, established and chaired by Mr. Enver Yucel (https://bauglobal.com) and headquartered in London, UK.
-The network has separate universities, licensed and accredited in the respective countries they are established in, Washington, D.C., Berlin, Batumi, Nicosia, London, and Istanbul and academic centers in Toronto, Silicon Valley, Hong Kong, Cologne, and Each university and center are Rome. established as separate legal entities with the same global vision of enabling student and faculty mobility amongst them.
+Bay Atlantic University is a member institution of BAU Global, a network of higher education institutions and academic centers, established chaired Mr. Enver and bv Yucel (https://bauglobal.com) and headquartered in London, UK.
+The network has separate universities, licensed and accredited in the respective countries they are established in, Washington, D.C., Berlin, Batumi, Nicosia, London, and Istanbul and academic centers in Toronto, Silicon Valley, Hong Kong, Cologne, and Rome.
+Each university and center are established as separate legal entities with the same global vision of enabling student and faculty mobility amongst them.